 These websites are especially great for tutorials and practice questions:

 And of course, I fully recommend the exceptional, free Khan Academy Organic Chemistry course.
 The integrated articles and quiz questions between videos are superb for solidifying the major concepts and getting the maximum efficiency from your study sessions.
+If that doesn’t strike your fancy, Online Courses Library has compiled this list of the best online organic chemistry courses available today too.

 Is Organic Chemistry Hard in High School?